deanpatel2/deanpatel2.github.io/work.md

 I was particularly focused on transportation emissions.
 This included meeting with local transportation experts, collecting data, outlining methodology, and ultimately forecasting how much we could reduce emissions through commuter incentives and a shared electric bike infrastructure.

->Takeaway: With Sustainable Princeton, I was able combine my passions for analytics and sustainability while also contributing to a charitable cause.
+>With Sustainable Princeton, I was able combine my passions for analytics and sustainability while also contributing to a charitable cause.